Just imagine how the life of Earth might be more at

 welcomes and consciously, feelingly connects you to them.
 Just

 like thirst naturally attracts you to water, or contact with

 water may make you thirsty, you are biologically built to naturally

 connect with the Earth community through cohesive

-sensations, natural "webstring" loves that feel
+sensations, natural "webstring" loves that can't tell stories but feel

 good.
 The more natural and attractive a natural area or thing